osrf-migration/robocup3ds-wiki/Perceptors.md

 ### 3. Other Agent Body Parts
 The name (specified by <bodypart>) and position (specified by (pol ...)) of the following body parts of all agents are displayed:
-**Body Part       Name**
+**Body Part/Name**
-Head	        head
+1. Head/head
-Right lower arm	rlowerarm
+2. Right lower arm/rlowerarm
-Left lower arm	llowerarm
+3. Left lower arm/llowerarm
-Right foot	rfoot
+4. Right foot/rfoot
-Left foot	lfoot
+5. Left foot/lfoot